gabrielborgesdm/i-must/README.md

 # I must
 I must is a todo application that has some interesting features.
-First, you can create an user account that allows you to syncronize your tasks.
+First, you can create an user account that allows you to synchronize your tasks.
 A task has a description which can be spoken through Speech to text function.
 It also has *more options* in case you want to add more information to it, such as an alarm notification and the capacity to store images to help remembering what you must to do.

 ![I must](https://github.com/gabrielborgesdm/todo-app/blob/main/screenshots/screenshots.png)